IntelLabs/Hardware-Aware-Automated-Machine-Learning/BootstrapNAS/instructions/Quickstart.md

 - `last_elasticity.pth`- Super-network's elasticity information.
 This file can be used when loading super-networks for searching or inspection.
 - `last_model_weights.pth`- Super-network's weights after training.
 - `snapshot.tar.gz` - Copy of the code used for this run.
 - `subnetwork_best.pth` - Dictionary with the configuration of the best sub-network.
-Best defined as a sub-network that performs in the Pareto front, and that deviates a maximum `acc_delta` from original model.
+Best is defined as a sub-network that performs in the Pareto front and deviates a maximum `acc_delta` from the original model.
 - `supernet_{best, last}.pth` - Super-network weights at its best and last state.

 If the user wants to have a CSV output file of the search progression, ```search_algo.search_progression_to_csv()``` can be called after running the search step.

-For a visualization of the search progression please use ```search_algo.visualize_search_progression()``` after the search has concluded.
+For a visualization of the search progression, please use ```search_algo.visualize_search_progression()``` after the search has concluded.
 A PNG file will be generated.